-- Bake in the preheated oven 35-45 minutes, or until the edges of the pastry are golden brown.
+- Bake in the preheated oven 35 to 45 minutes, or until the edges of the pastry are golden brown.

 - Remove from the oven and sprinkly liberally with the remaining sugar and cinnamon.
 Serve hot or at room temperature.

 - Damson plums (Zwetschgen in German) work best for this recipe, but regular plums are fine.
-They are a little juicier though, so add some extra breadcrumbs.
+Regular plums are a little juicier though, so add some extra breadcrumbs.

 - Use any seasonal stone fruit for this recipe.
 Cherries, apricots and peaches all work particularly well.